 Many Americans struggle every year to pay off their credit cards.
-According to Experian, the average credit card balance for an American consumer in 2020 was $5,315.
-How does your credit card usage stack up against this?
-And if you’re struggling with debt or personal loans is cancelling a credit card bad?
+According to TransUnion, the average credit card balance for an American consumer in 2023 (Q2) was $5,947.1 How does your credit card usage stack up against this?
+And if you’re struggling with debt like credit cards, payday loans, or personal loans, is canceling a credit card a bad move?
 CreditNinja wants to help you find the answers.

 The world of credit scores can seem complicated at times.
 Knowing how all of your past credit and borrowing habits affect you can also be complicated.
 But with credit cards, it’s usually fairly simple: less credit card usage and debt is a good thing for your credit score.

-Pros and Cons of Closing a Credit Card
+Pros and Cons of Canceling a Credit Card

 There’s a lot to consider when deciding whether to cancel a credit card, or leave it open.
 Check out the following list of pros and cons to help you decide what’s right for you: